agude/agude.github.io/_posts/2021-10-25-data_science_asking_for_more_money.md

 ---

-_This post was meant to be a chapter in a book where data scientists who had transitioned from academia to industry shared their experience and advince.
+_This post was meant to be a chapter in a book where data scientists who had transitioned from academia to industry shared their experience and advice.
 Unfortunately the 2020 pandemic seems to have killed the project, so I am sharing my chapter here.
 Enjoy!_